 How many employees does it take to change a lightbulb?
 Don’t worry, there’s no bad punch line coming because the answer should be simple: one.
-The employee with the most qualified lightbulb changing skills should be the go-to.
-Management should know who their lightbulb changer is, and the lightbulb changer knows her or his position because, obviously, they got hired for this crucial job.
-In the case of lightbulb changing, our hypothetical organization clearly knows how to define employee skills.
+The employee with the most qualified light bulb changing skills should be the go-to.
+Management should know who their light bulb changer is.
+The light bulb changer knows their position because, they got hired for this crucial job.
+In the case of light bulb changing, our hypothetical organization clearly knows how to define employee skills.

 In a perfect world, in a perfect company, employee skills perfectly match the duties and job responsibilities of each and every employee.
 But we all know this is not always the case and organizations do themselves and their employees a great disservice by not clearly defining employee skills.
 Not only could organizations maximize their investments on employees, but employees could better perform their jobs and more effectively take on projects.

 There’s nothing new about any of these concepts or models.
 The skills match the job that needs to be done.
-Employees come into the organization with the skills necessary or are trained according to need.
 But our workplace, our industries and our technologies are becoming increasingly complex and convoluted.
 Distilling the employee skills necessary for the job or project and the worker(s) that matches perfectly all these talents is a science unto itself.
 Managers in particular are having greater difficulty in putting together teams for projects and identifying and defining employee skills.

-To further understand the finer details and nuances of this problem, let’s look to a real-world example.
+To better understand How to Define Employee Skills, let’s look to a real-world example.

 Meet Elaine, she’s an IT manager for a long-standing company that is in a new growth phase.
 She’s been with the company for three months and she was brought on because she has a proven track record of bringing businesses with out of date systems into the modern era.